alfayoumy/alfayoumy.github.io/index.md

     <b>Tasks:</b>
     <br>
     <ul>
         <li>Extracted and prepared sales, profit, and customer data for the specified timeframe.
-This included cleaning and organizing the data to ensure accuracy and consistency for analysis.
+This included cleaning and organizing the data to ensure accuracy and consistency for analysis.</li>
         <li>Conducted a deep dive into various business areas of XYZ Trade:</li>
         <li>
             <ul>